Wikipedia defines a spinning wheel as a device for spinning thread or yarn from natural or synthetic fibers, but it is

-That day was the beginning of a long time affair with spinning, yarn and of course fibers.
+That day was the beginning of a long time love affair with spinning, yarn and of course fibers.
 Not only have I fallen completely in love with the soothing rhythm of the spinning wheel, the textures of the various spinning fiber and the ability to spin the yarn in the color and thickness I want, but also built our own spinning and weaving online business and local shop in Oregon from the ground up.
-With over a decade in business I still get excited when new fibers come in and new spinning wheel models are introduced.
+With over a decade in business I still get excited when new spinning fibers and rovings come in and new spinning wheel models are introduced.

 So, now YOU are ready to jump into the world of spinning!
 My advice to you: just do it, all else will come and above all just have fun!
 I know I am....